 Interest rate risk arises from the effects of fluctuations in the prevailing levels of markets interest rates on the fair value of financial instruments and future cash flows.
-The interest rate environment is monitored on a regular basis and the portfolio of fixed rate securities is altered.
-The Fund's investment in fixed interest rate securities expose to its fair value interest rate risk.
-The Fund currently has no variable interest rate instruments.
+The interest rate environment is monitored on a regular basis and the portfolio mix of fixed and floating rate securities is altered.
+The Fund's investment in fixed interest rate securities expose it to fair value interest rate risk and investments in variable interest rate securities expose the Fund to cash flow interest rate risk.